-Targetted listening means focussing your attention on the ten items of information required to answer the ten questions in each section of the IELTS Listening test.
-It is perfectly possible to hear these ten items without understanding everything that is said.
+Targetted listening means focussing all your attention on the ten items of information required to answer the ten questions in each section of IELTS Listening.
+This listening skill becomes easier when you get better at analysing the questions.
+Pay special attention to questions that require numbers or difficult spellings such as names.
 The opposite is open listening – listening for any information that helps you understand what’s going on.
 Open listening may be important when having a conversation with a friend, but use targetted listening for success in IELTS.

 Most question types in IELTS Listening require you to write the answer, not just tick a box.
 If spelling is incorrect, then the answer is also marked incorrect, even if you heard it right.
 So good listening skills will be useless if you can’t spell!
 Read my guide to Common Spelling Mistakes in IELTS to find out which words you need to be extra careful with.
 In English, names of people and addresses may have more than one accepted spelling.
 In the IELTS Listening test, such words will be spelled out for you by the speaker.
 Just make sure you’re prepared!

 In sentence and summary completion tasks, you will need to write an answer that is not only spelled correctly but also fits grammatically.
 This can actually be helpful.
 For example, you may not hear the plural ‘s’ at the end of a word, but a quick analysis of the question should confirm that the noun must be plural.
 Another word part that is often difficult to hear is the ‘ed’ suffix.
 If you know that you’re listening for an adjective, that will guide you towards the correct answer.
 Not only in IELTS Listening but in all modules of IELTS, the use of skills and techniques must be supported by continual study of the rules of English.
 So back to the grammar books one more time!